Looking for fresh newsletter ideas that’ll get your subscribers clicking?

 If you’re serious about your email marketing strategy, you’ll want to ensure that your every email has a clear goal.

 Only when you know the goals, you’ll know which email metrics you should pay attention to.
 Equally so, you’ll know which email marketing campaigns affect your bottom line the most.

 To help you get more value out of this article, we divided the following 50 newsletter ideas by the business goals they serve.

 As you already know, the most important thing is to set a goal for your newsletter.
 That’s why we would like to present the newsletter ideas from the goal perspective.
 It’s so much easier to come up with awesome newsletter content ideas when you’ve set the right goal.

 Goal: Product presentation – show (and sell) the product

 The following email newsletter ideas will come in handy if you want to introduce your product to your subscribers.
-Such emails are crucial during the evaluation stage, when your prospect gather information that allows them to make a decision whether to buy your product or not.
+Such emails are crucial during the evaluation stage when your prospects gather the information that allows them to make a decision whether to buy your product or not.

 Remember that it’s not only about explaining what makes your products different from those of your competitors.
 Often, it’s about educating your prospects on the subject matter and helping them recognize if they need such products at all.

-1. New product announcement: plan an email marketing campaign that will spark a feeling of anticipation among your subscribers.
+Plan an email marketing campaign that will spark a feeling of anticipation among your newsletter subscribers.
 You can announce the key ideas of a product that is yet to come and use the feedback in the development process.

-2. Featured feature: an email focusing one particular feature of the product, e.g. Email Newsletter templates in GetResponse.
+An email focusing on one particular feature of the product, e.g. Email Newsletter templates in GetResponse.